jakehoskins/world-cup/INSTALL.md

 You can access elasticsearch from http://localhost:9200/ You can access kibana from http://localhost:5601/

-Generate data from OpenFootball
+## Generate data from plaintext

 	 python data.py

-Publish data to Elasticsearch
+## Publish the data to Elasticsearch

 	python publish.py